prananda21/prananda21/README.md

 I do backend stuff with Node.JS and Bun (mostly using Typescript).

 Notes*:
-i'm researching for mobile development also, especially in Swift
+i'm researching for Rust language tehee

 <p align="left">